-We are promoting the 3Rs (Reduce, Reuse, and Recycle) with the aim of achieving zero emissions.
+Regarding waste generated from business activities, we actively promote the 3Rs (Reduce, Reuse, and Recycle) from the perspective of zero emissions.

 If waste heat from incineration is recovered, or incinerated ash is reused, this is included in resource recycling.
-A condition of zero emissions is taken as when a factory's waste recycling rate is 99.5% or higher.
+We consider achieving a waste recycling rate of over 99.5% as the benchmark for attaining zero emissions.